 Do not allow the dumbbell to make contact with the floor.
 If available, stand on an elevated surface to allow room for the full range of motion without the dumbbell hitting the ground.

-Instead of a dumbbell, you can use a kettlebell.
+Instead of a dumbbell, you can use a kettlebell or a barbell.